-- Joint sponsorship of new Parliamentary Friends of Books and Writing group
+- Joint sponsorship of Parliamentary Friends of Books and Writing group

 - Meetings with various Departments and Ministers (Communications, Attorney-General and Prime Minister’s Office) on copyright issues

-- This Book Changed My Life social media campaign
+- This Book Changed My Life panels at Writers Festivals

 - John Fries Award